-- 1 Use sandpaper to remove any coating or oxides from the surface of the wire, ensuring electrical connection with the circuit. - 2 Measure the diameter of the wire using the micrometer.
+- 1 Use sandpaper to remove any coating or oxides from the surface of the wire, ensuring electrical connection with the circuit. - 2 Start with the thickest wire available to you.
+Measure its diameter using the micrometer.
 Take several measurements from different points along the wire and calculate the average diameter of the wire.

-3 Calculate the cross-sectional area of the wire A. (Be careful with the units!)

-- 4 Construct the circuit shown in the diagram.
-Use the crocodile clips to connect the required length of wire to the circuit, without cutting the remaining length.
-The initial length selected should be 0.40m - 5 Set the variable resistor at its middle setting. - 6 Place the circuit you constructed on the heat-proof tile. - 7 The next step is to allow current to flow through the circuit (close the switch) and take measurements of V and I. You have to do this as quickly as possible to avoid any effect to your measurements. - 8 Calculate the resistance. - 9 Change the voltage across the wire using the variable resistor (rheostat) and calculate the resistance. - 10 Repeat for three more values of V and record your measurements and calculations in a suitable table. - 11 Find the average value of resistance. - 12 Repeat the process (steps 4-11) changing the length of the wire between the crocodile clips to 0.60m, 0.80m, 1.00m and 1.20m. - 13 Plot a graph of electrical resistance against length of wire. - 14 Draw a best-fit line for your points and calculate its gradient. - 15 According to the theoretical equation $(R = \rho \frac{L}{A})$, the gradient should be equal to $\frac{\rho}{A}$.
-Use the value of the gradient to calculate the experimental value of the electrical resistivity ρ of the material of the wire. - 16 Compare this experimental value of ρ with the accepted value (for constantan, $\rho = 4.9 \times 10^{-7} \,\Omega$ m).
+- 3 Calculate the cross-sectional area of the wire, A. (Be careful with the units!) - 4 Construct the circuit shown in the diagram.
+Use the crocodile clips to connect the wire to the circuit. - 5 Set the variable resistor at its middle setting. - 6 Place the circuit on the heat-proof tile. - 7 Allow current to flow through the circuit (close the switch) and take measurements of V and I. You have to do this as quickly as possible to avoid any effect your measurements. - 8 Calculate the resistance. - 9 Change the voltage across the wire using the variable resistor (rheostat) and calculate the resistance. - 10 Repeat for three more values of V and record your measurements and calculations in a suitable table. - 11 Find the average value of resistance. - 12 Repeat the process (steps 1-11) with wires of four more thicknesses. - 13 Plot a suitable linear graph of your measurements.
+(See question 1.) - 14 Draw a line of best fit for your points and calculate its gradient. - 15 What should the gradient be equal to according to the theoretical equation $(R = \rho \frac{L}{A})$?
+Use the value of the gradient to calculate the experimental value of the electrical resistivity ρ of the material of the wire. - 16 Compare this experimental value of ρ with the accepted value (for constantan, $\rho = 4.9 \times 10^{-7} \Omega$ m).